KHN190/lox-sharp/README.md

 ## What is this for?

-My personal goal is to implement a Lox VM in C# following this fantastic book [Crafting Interpreters](https://craftinginterpreters.com/).
-I have never managed to finish any compiler books, and internet resources are never satisfying.
-I have no idea how could our beloved Bob make the book so fun, but I promise you it is a book worth investing time.
+My personal goal is to implement a Lox interpreter in C# and later a VM in C++, following this fantastic book [Crafting Interpreters](https://craftinginterpreters.com/).
+I never managed to finish a compiler book before, but Bob's book is the best!

 ## How do I Run?